Top Mac Security Threats: Learn How to Prevent Them

-Macs are secure compared to Windows devices.
-But it is a great misconception that Mac users don’t have to worry about the security of their devices.
-A report found that Mac devices experience twice as many online threats as Windows.
+Macs are more secure than Windows devices.
+However, it is a common misconception that Mac users don’t have to worry about their devices’ security.
+A report found that Mac devices experience twice as many online threats as Windows devices.

 Apple has done a great job integrating advanced security protections into the Mac system.
-But hackers can still infiltrate the device using various tools and tactics.
-The threats against MacOS increased by 60% in 2019 as bad actors were finding new ways to find vulnerabilities in the Mac system.
+However, hackers can still infiltrate the device using various tools and tactics.
+Threats against MacOS increased by 60% in 2019 as bad actors found new ways to find vulnerabilities in the Mac system.

-Mac devices are immune to online threats and attacks resulting in data breaches or identity theft.
+Mac devices are immune to online threats and attacks.
+However, there are some flaws that can result in data breaches or identity theft.
 So, knowing about these threats and the best practices that might help you prevent them is essential.

 Top threats to Mac users should know in 2024